 In-Feed Video Ads is the ad type where you will have the most control because you can set your own budget and schedule.

-When you open your TikTok app, and an ad is immediately displayed, that’s a Brand Takeover Ad.
+When you open your TikTok app, an ad is immediately displayed.
+That’s a Brand Takeover Ad.

 This ad usually displays a full-screen video targeted to a predefined audience.
 It can also be displayed on the For You page as a static image, GIF, or video.

 They can link to a landing page or a Hashtag Challenge (source).

 Suppose you want to increase brand awareness and generate direct sales (more relevant for e-commerce, and not the case for large products, such as properties).
 In that case, this is the ad you want to go with.

 Costs for TikTok Brand Takeover Ads

 Prices for the Brand Takeover Ads period range between $50,000 and $100,000 per day.

 This might be an option if you are a larger real estate company with a much higher advertising budget (source).